Ambrosio Angelini

 Ambrosio Angelini (1636–1710) was a Roman Catholic prelate who served as Bishop of Acquapendente (1697–1710).

 Biography

-Ambrosio Angelini was born in a small city, San Constance, Italy on 14 April 1636.
-On 20 November 1697, he was appointed during the papacy of Pope Innocent XII as Bishop of Acquapendente.
-On 24 November 1697, he was consecrated bishop by Pier Matteo Petrucci, Cardinal-Priest of San Marcello, with Prospero Bottini, Titular Archbishop of Myra, and Giuseppe Felice Barlacci, Bishop Emeritus of Narni, serving as co-consecrators.
-He served as Bishop of Acquapendente until his death on 9 December 1710.
+Ambrosio Angelini was born on 14 April 1636 in the small city of San Constance, Italy.

+On 20 November 1697, during the papacy of Pope Innocent XII, he was appointed Bishop of Acquapendente.

+He received episcopal consecration on 24 November 1697 from Pier Matteo Petrucci, Cardinal-Priest of San Marcello, with Prospero Bottini, Titular Archbishop of Myra, and Giuseppe Felice Barlacci, Bishop Emeritus of Narni, acting as co-consecrators.

+Angelini remained in office as Bishop of Acquapendente until his death on 9 December 1710.